observatorycontrolsystem/ocs_example/README.md

 ## Example Data

-A number of management scripts are run on container startup to pre-populate the database with some example data
+A number of management scripts are run on container startup to pre-populate the database with some example data.
+Note that these scripts run on startup to provide an initial set of test data to allow you start playing around with the OCS projects, however generally the API endpoints or the admin site of each project should be used to update/ add data in a running project.

 ### Configuration Database